 The Cheevers continued to live at 20 Hereford during the 1918-1919 winter season, but moved thereafter to 193 Marlborough.

 In January of 1920, at the time of the 1920 US Census enumeration, 20 Hereford was the home of Ralph Blake Williams, a real estate trustee, and his wife, Susan (Jackson) Williams.
 They had lived at 398 Marlborough during the 1917-1918 winter season.
-They also maintained a home in Dover, Massachusetts.
+They also maintained homes in Cohasset and Dover, Massachusetts.
 They moved from 20 Hereford later in 1920 and by the early 1920s were living at 424 Beacon with his mother, Alice (Weld) Williams, the widow of Thomas Blake Williams.

 On July 15, 1920, 20 Hereford was purchased from Jane Cheever by Caleb Loring and his wife, Susanne Grantland (Bailey) Loring.
 They had married in April of 1920.
-He was the nephew of William Caleb Loring, who had lived at 20 Hereford in the mid-1880s and early 1890s.
+Prior to their marriage, he had lived at 277 Marlborough with his parents, Augustus Peabody Loring and Ellen (Gardner) Loring.
+Caleb Loring’s uncle was William Caleb Loring, who had lived at 20 Hereford in the mid-1880s and early 1890s.

 Caleb Loring was treasurer of the Greenough Coal Company and the Huron Metals Company.